toychicken/lrg.io/content/colourful-clocks/hexclock.md

   - /images/hexclock-02.jpg
 category:
 style: layout-classic experiments
+cover:
+  alt: "A screenshot of Hexclock v2.0 shows 20:35"
 ---

 Another clock experiment, this time a direct successor to my original Hexclock from 10+ years ago.
 I wanted to update it a little, to use multiple gradients and improve the way that they were calculated.
 As with the [TV ident clock](/colourful-clocks/tv-ident-clock-01) I'm not using any libraries, frameworks or stuff like that, with the aim of keeping my JS & CSS skills up to scratch.